 When you compost, you help keep organics out of landfills.
-Beginning Monday, Sept.
-11, 2017, residents in 154 Haven and 390 Ft.
-Washington are invited to participate in our pilot composting program.
-This is the first step toward fulfilling our vision to introduce composting to all the CUMC residential buildings.
-This pilot program is sponsored by the CUMC Office of Housing Services and the New York Department of Sanitation.
+Since late 2017, residents in 154 Haven and 390 Ft.
+Washington have been able to participate in our pilot composting program.
+This is the first step toward fulfilling our vision to introduce composting to all the CUIMC residential buildings.
+This pilot program is sponsored by the CUIMC Office of Housing Services and the New York Department of Sanitation.

 How to Compost

 As part of our roll-out plan, residents will be given one composting bin per apartment to collect organic waste throughout the week and deposit it in their building's central designated bins.
 When you move out of your residence, please leave this bin in your kitchen so the next resident can continue to compost regularly.

 What to Compost:

 - Food: vegetables and fruit; prepared foods; baked goods; cereal, flour, grains, pasta, and rice; eggs and eggshells; dairy products; meat, fish, bones and nuts

 - Food-soiled paper: paper towels and napkins, paper plates, coffee filters and tea bags, paper bags, paper trays

 - Leaf and yard waste: leaves, grass clippings, garden trimmings, and plants